Oriented Category Theory: Introduction

 The join operation is very useful, as it encodes the lax under and oplax over $\infty$-categories.
 We show that, for every morphism $f:Y\to Z$, there exist slice $\infty$-categories $Z_{f/\!/^\lax}$ and $Z_{/\!/^\oplax f}$, such that functors $X\to Z_{f/\!/^\lax}$ and $X\to Z_{/\!/^\oplax f}$ correspond to functors $Y\star X\to Z$ and $X\star Y\to Z$, respectively, extending the given functor $f:Y\to Z$.
 Moreover, this adjunction refines to an antioriented adjunction

 and an oriented adjunction

 Much of the computational power of homotopy theory comes from the notion of the fiber of a map, and the long exact sequence of a fibration.
 In oriented and antioriented category theory these come as oriented and antioriented left and right fibers.
-The oriented left and right fibers of a oriented functor $Y\to X$ over a point $x\in X$ are the oplax under and over categories $Y \times_X X_{x //^\oplax}$ and $Y\times_X X_{//^{\oplax} x}$, respectively, and analogously for the antioriented versions.
+The oriented left and right fibers of an oriented functor $Y\to X$ over an object $x\in X$ are the oplax under and over categories $Y \times_X X_{x //^\oplax}$ and $Y\times_X X_{//^{\oplax} x}$, respectively, and analogously for the antioriented versions.

 The cone is an instance of the join.
 Hence the left cone and right anticone are oriented functors, and the right cone and left anticone are antioriented functors.
 There is also the bicone operation.
 Specifically, the antioriented bicone is given by the formula